seddboi/Note-Machine/README.md

 This application was created based on Express.js.
 Instances of api creation using the easy data management provided by Express.js was what made this application possible.

 ## How to Install
 This program has been deployed to Heroku for your benefit... no extra installation is necessary!
+Just click the link below to never lose a note again!

+Live Link:

 If cloned and ran on local device:
 - STEP 1: Open up integrated terminal prompt